GururajMunnalli/seaminaction/readme.txt

 used to create the course directory module of the Open18 application.
 Those two archives are located in the databases/ directory.

-   open18_db-empty.tar.gz - A database with only the course directory schema
+   open18-db-initial-empty.tar.gz - A database with only the golf course directory schema

-   open18_db-populated.tar.gz - A fully populated course directory database (26 facilities/courses)
+   open18-db-initial-seeded.tar.gz - A fully populated golf course directory database (26 facilities/courses)

 Both of these archives will extract to a folder named open18-db.